 Nick joined Chambers in 2019, following completion of a third six during which he was supervised by Myriam Stacey and Charles Banner QC.
 Prior to coming to Landmark, he completed pupillage in a leading commercial/construction set.
-He accepts instructions in cases concerning Planning and Infrastructure, Property, Environment, Commercial Dispute Resolution, and Costs.
+He accepts instructions in cases concerning Planning, Infrastructure and Procurement, Property, Environment, Commercial Dispute Resolution, and Costs.

 Planning, Infrastructure, and Procurement